cenotes/cenotes/README.rst

          sudo pip install cenotes

-   2. Set the environment variables as shown in :ref:`settings`
+   2. Set the environment variables as shown in settings_
    3. Run the backend

       .. code-block:: python